03 July 2025

 SGC, DCP, and opnMe: The journey of our glucocorticoid receptor agonist and how it impacted independent research

-Learn more about our glucocorticoid receptor agonist, BI-653048, and its availability through open innovation initiatives such as the Structural Genomics Consortium (SGC)1, the Donated Chemical Probes (DCP)2 program, and opnMe.
-Susanne Müller-Knapp and Florian Montel will reveal how these initiatives are enabling academic innovations.
-Thomas Ekstrom will focus on the science of glucocorticoid receptor signaling and share how open innovation platforms enabled its functional characterization in pancreatic cancer subtypes.
+Learn more about the availability of BI 653048 through open innovation initiatives such as the Structural Genomics Consortium (SGC)1, the Donated Chemical Probes (DCP)2 program, and opnMe.
+In this seminar, Susanne Müller-Knapp and Florian Montel reveal how these initiatives are enabling academic innovations.
+Thomas Ekstrom focuses on the science of glucocorticoid receptor signaling and shares how open innovation platforms enabled its functional characterization in pancreatic cancer subtypes.

 Subscribe to our newsletter to stay updated on our regular additions to opnMe.com.